 Day 1 - Dahshur, Memphis, and Saqqara

-For accommodations we stayed at Pyramids Guest House, which was a short walk to the main entrance of the Giza Pyramid Complex.
+For accommodations we stayed at Pyramids Guest House (permanently closed), which was a short walk to the main entrance of the Giza Pyramid Complex.
 The friendly hospitality, abundant hot mint tea, and prime location was AMAZING!
 The terrace was a great place to watch the pyramids light show for free.
 I highly recommend the low-cost hotel for an authentic experience.

 At the hotel, we had a free Egyptian breakfast with ful medames (mashed fava beans), tamiya (fried mashed fava beans with parsley), aish baladi (flatbread), yogurt, hard boiled eggs, and masa'a (a potato and eggplant dish).
 The wholesome meal was flavorful and delicious.

 Dahshur: The Bent and Red Pyramids